 Tip 🙂 – If you have any difficulty about how to and when to offer a draw in chess and want some tips related to this then you can check my article on Complete Guide: How to offer a draw and accept it in chess.

 Why You Can’t Checkmate With A King And One Knight?

 Because even if the opponent’s king is pushed to a corner, your king can control only two squares at a time and knight one square.
 Still, one corner square where the opponent’s king stands will stay safe.

 There will always be a square for the opponent’s king to escape or stay safe.
 So the game will either end into a stalemate or an automatic draw because of insufficient mating material.

-There is also a type of draw which is known as, draw by 50 move rule according to which a player can claim a draw when no capture or pawn movement has been made in the last 50 moves.
+There is also a type of draw which is known as, draw by 50 move rule according to which a player can claim a draw when no capture and no pawn movement has been made in the last 50 moves.

 So if you consider that perspective as well then you will not be able to checkmate the lone king with a king and one knight because in attempt of doing so you would easily exceed the move limit.

 Moreover, you might also repeat moves causing draw by threefold repetition.
 (Same position repeated three times)

 So there are many reasons which can come into effect while delivering checkmate to a lone king with a king and one knight and lead the game into a draw.